dmlc/gluon-nlp/docs/examples/word_embedding/word_embedding_training.md

 SkipGram objective.
 The model definition is a Gluon HybridBlock, meaning that the complete forward / backward pass are compiled and executed directly in the MXNet backend.
-Not only does the Block include the `FasttextEmbeddingModel` for the center words and a simple embedding matrix for the context words, but it also takes care of sampling a specified number of noise words for each center- context pair.
+Not only does the block include the `FasttextEmbeddingModel` for the center words and a simple embedding matrix for the context words, but it also takes care of sampling a specified number of noise words for each center- context pair.
 These noise words are called negatives, as the resulting center-